May 26, Kotoka International Airport, Accra, Ghana.

 He navigates this interrogation without stress, mostly employing a fantastic corrupted English accent which is now his trademark: not ne-zes-trily (not necessarily), am zo mosh eg-zited (I’m so much excited)… And when a tough question is thrown at him, he exclaims “gen gen”, smiles and strokes his well-kempt beard, before submitting his response.

-Microphone after microphone are shoved into his face, for endorsement of this media house or that media house.
+Microphone after microphone is shoved into his face, for endorsement of this media house or that blog.
 He gracefully obliges to every single one, repeating his aliases with the same zeal.

 He gets up and heads for the door when he’s done.
 That very second, Tiwa Savage is making a triumphant entry.
 She’s clad in costume the colour of yoghurt — except for the black stockings on her thighs.
 A flamboyant fur coat hangs over her shoulders, and her eyes are hidden behind oversized designer sunglasses.
 They embrace warmly, and whisper pleasantries.

 A hundred questions (per minute) are hauled at her, too, and though her voice is soft and delicate, an unmistakable sense of command resounds in her responses.
 Like Falz, she extols Ghana’s superior hospitality, and promises an iconic set — pure thunder and lightening.

 “A minute more,” a rep from Empire notifies from behind.
 It’s a packed schedule for the rest of the day – mainly media appearances.

 Soon, the convoy storms the streets again.
 We’re heading to Live FM, Adabraka.
 Men in black are hanging out of the front windows of the black 4X4 leading the fleet.
 With stern looks, they wave away anything in our path.
 These men doing the waving do it with the distinct audacity of national security detail.
 Maybe they are.